-Our biggest expensive was rent.
+Our biggest expense was rent.
 We decided to get an apartment in the Vinohrady district of Praha 2, after reading about where to stay in Prague from an expat couple and new friends.
 We paid 14,000 CZK (about €600) for a spacious two-floor apartment plus a large balcony in our bedroom.
 It awarded us with romantic 5am sunsets and breathtaking views of European terracotta rooftops that I love so much.

-Any given day in the summertime, there is at least one good movie playing, most of them outdoors along the riverbank.
+Any given day in the summertime, there is at least one good movie playing, most of them outdoors along the riverbank on the Smichov side.
 Some are in English and others in Czech with English subtitles.
 Like the Paris Plages on the Seine, for 100 CZK or €4 you can chill on a portion of Prague’s riverbank with beachy sand.
 For listings, I found these sites helpful expats.cz, guidilo.com, and kinoaero.cz for the Prague Film Summer Festival.

 Prague has a hidden vineyard.
 It’s not well known but we found it at the bottom of Praha 2 in Havlíčkovy sady (locals call it Grébovka).
 Come here for picnics, sun tanning, and Czech wines (the Pinot Gris was recently named the best in the country).
 Entry is free but I would call ahead for a tasting.

 Free concerts on the river

 Summer nights on Náplavka rock.
-Náplavka is a name of the part of riverbank under the Jiráskův bridge where there are open-air bars with local beer on tap and usually live music for anyone passing by.
+Náplavka is a name of the part of riverbank under the Jiráskův bridge where there are open-air bars with local beer on tap and live music.